jart/cosmopolitan/ape/specification.md

 This is the canonical magic used by almost all APE programs.
 It enables maximum portability between OSes.
-When interpreted as a shell script, it is assiging a single quoted string to an unused variable.
+When interpreted as a shell script, it is assigning a single quoted string to an unused variable.
 The shell will then ignore subsequent binary content that's placed inside the string.

 It is strongly recommended that this magic value be immediately followed by a newline (\n or hex 0a) character.
 Some shells, e.g. FreeBSD SH and